 You can use different regions for your gateway resource and for your logic app.

 Installation Name: If your gateway installation isn't already selected, select the gateway that you previously installed.

 To add the gateway resource to your Azure dashboard, choose Pin to dashboard.
 When you're done, choose Create.

-To find or view your data gateway at any time, from the main Azure left menu, go to More Services > Enterprise Integration > On-premises Data Gateways.
+To find or view your data gateway at any time, from the main Azure menu, go to More Services > Enterprise Integration > On-premises Data Gateways.

 3. Connect your logic app to the on-premises data gateway